FAuNO: Semi-Asynchronous Federated Reinforcement Learning Framework for Task Offloading in Edge Systems: FAuNO

-We consider two components to our solution a local component and a global component.
-The local component utilizes Proximal Policy Optimization~\cite{Schulman2017PPO}, this algorithm belongs to the Actor-Critic family of algorithms, meaning that there is an actor component that learns to interact directly with the environment and a critic component that learns to evaluate the actor and guides the training.
+We consider two components to our solution: a local component and a global component.
+The local component utilizes Proximal Policy Optimization (PPO)~\cite{Schulman2017PPO}.
+This algorithm belongs to the Actor-Critic family of algorithms and thus there is an actor component that learns to interact directly with the environment and a critic component that learns to evaluate the actor and guides its training.
 We federated the critic network in our solution so that the experience of all the agents is used to guide the local learning of the agents.
-Our global solution used to train the Critic network is based on FedBuff~\cite{Nguyen2022FedBuff}, a buffered asynchronous aggregation method.
-The crux of the proposed algorithm is that by federating the global network, we mitigate the selfish behavior of the agents because the global objective incorporates the local objectives of all participants.
+Our global solution for training the critic network builds on FedBuff~\cite{Nguyen2022FedBuff}, a buffered asynchronous aggregation method that we adapt to RL by allowing agents to keep training and sending updates to the global critic without stopping after the first round.
+This prevents stragglers from blocking progress while still incorporating shared updates into the global critic.
+The crux of the proposed algorithm is that by federating the global critic network, we mitigate selfish behavior among agents and improve sample efficiency through continuous, non-blocking training.

-\paragraph{Local Policy Optimization} PPO is a Policy gradient method, therefore it is based on the Policy Gradient Theorem proposed by Sutton et al. in~\cite{Sutton1999PG}.
-This theorem shows that we can train a policy approximator function, by computing an estimator of the policy gradient and then doing stochastic gradient ascent.
-The formulation of the policy gradient we consider is given by~\cite{Schulman2017PPO}:

-Here, $\pi_\theta $ is the policy being optimized, and $\hat{A}_t$ is an estimator for the Advantage Function computed with Generalized Advantage Estimation~\cite{Schulman2018GAE}.

-The PPO algorithms work by running a policy for a parametrizable number of steps and storing information not only about the state, action, and reward, but also, about the probability assigned to the chosen action.
-This information is then utilized in the next training step for computing the objective function, which in the case of PPO-Clip is given by: